-- H.factor(v): Extracts sub-histogram of combinations not including item v. - H.factor1(v): Extracts sub-histogram of combinations including item v and then delete v from the combinations. (also considered as the quotient of H/v)

-- $v \cdot H$: Attaches an item v on each combination in the histogram F. - $H_1 + H_2$: Generates a new item set histogram with sum of the frequencies of corresponding tuples. - H.tuplecount: The number of tuples appearing at least once.
+- H.factor0(v): Extracts sub-histogram of combinations not including item v. - H.factor1(v): Extracts sub-histogram of combinations including item v and then delete v from the combinations. (also considered as the quotient of H/v) - $-v \cdot H$: Attaches an item v on each combination in the histogram F. - $-H_1 + H_2$: Generates a new item set histogram with sum of the frequencies of corresponding tuples. - H.tuplecount: The number of tuples appearing at least once.

-These operations can be composed as a sequence of ZBDD operations.
-The result is also compactly represented by a ZBDD vector.
-The computation time is bounded by roughly linear to total ZBDD sizes.
-The detailed techniques of ZBDD vector manipulation are described in the articles [6].
+These operations can be composed as a sequence of ZBDD operations and the result is also compactly represented by a ZBDD vector.
+The computation time is roughly linear in the total ZBDD sizes.
+For a more detailed description of the techniques of ZBDD vector manipulation, we refer the reader to [6].

-3. ZBDD-Based Representation for Sets of Sequences
+3 ZBDD-Based Representation for Sets of Sequences